 I went through a DU SafeZone training in/before 2006.
 Does that count as Q&A training?
 Can I be added to the Q&A Network?

 No. The DU Q&A curriculum has been rewritten and expanded to include more topics and information that were not part of the earlier SafeZone curriculum.
 Because staying current and involved is an important part of the Q&A Network, even Network members have to renew their commitment annually by participating in some educational development related to LGBTIQ&A topics.
 To show your commitment, stay current and re/connect with some other Allies, please join us for a Q&A Training!

 I want to be part of the Q&A Network, but I don’t want/need any additional training.
 Can I just join?

 No. To ensure that all members have the same baseline of current information, to join the Network everyone must complete Q&A Trainings Levels 1 & 2.
 The Trainings are a great opportunity to share and expand your knowledge, and to connect with others passionate about equity --all core purposes of the Network.

 As part of the Q&A Network, will I be providing counseling?

 No. Members of the Q&A Network ARE NOT trained as counselors or mental health professionals; however they do provide information, campus resources and definitely a supportive listening ear.
-Individuals considering formal, therapeutic work should contact the DU Health & Counseling Center, GSPP Professional Psychology Clinic or other mental health professionals (for example, the community providers listing maintained by the GLBT Center of Colorado).
+Individuals considering formal, therapeutic work should contact the DU Health & Counseling Center, GSPP Professional Psychology Clinic or other mental health professionals (for example, this community providers listing).

 I am part of the Q&A Network and I’d like to be trained as a facilitator for Q&A Trainings.